NFL on Thanksgiving Day: Broadcasting

 In 2014, a system known as "cross-flex" was introduced, in which the two networks bound by conference restrictions, CBS and Fox, could carry games from the other conference as part of their Sunday afternoon package, including the potential for CBS to broadcast an NFC vs. NFC game on Thanksgiving Day.
-From that year through 2016, CBS carried all-NFC contests every year on Thanksgiving Day, and in 2014, 2015, 2018, and 2023, no AFC teams played in any of the Thanksgiving Day games.
+From that year until 2016, CBS carried all-NFC contests every year on Thanksgiving Day, and in 2014, 2015, 2018, and 2023, no AFC teams played in any of the Thanksgiving Day games.
 To date, the NFL has never assigned an AFC road game to Fox on Thanksgiving Day.

+During his first season as an NFL broadcaster in 2024, Tom Brady was introduced to turducken during the FOX broadcast between the Giants and Cowboys.
+Brady wondered how the chicken and duck got roped into the turkey, and sampled the dish.
+Brady was impressed with the flavor, and said "That's amazing!"
+While he enjoyed the dish on-air, skeptics debated whether he ate the full combo or just a turkey leg, with some viewers joking he was "boomed" by how good it tasted, noting he appeared to only eat the turkey leg rather than the full, stuffed chicken/duck/turkey combination.

 Westwood One most recently held national radio broadcast rights to all three games, with Compass Media Networks sharing rights to the Cowboys contest.
 (Under league rules, only radio stations that carry at least 12 Cowboys games in a season are allowed to carry the Compass broadcast.)
 The participating teams also air the games on their local flagship stations and regional radio networks.

-The Cowboys' Thanksgiving Day game has regularly been the most watched NFL regular season telecast each year, with the Lions' Thanksgiving Day game usually in the top five.
+While the Lions’ Thanksgiving Day game is usually in the top five, the Cowboys' Thanksgiving Day game has regularly been the most watched NFL regular season telecast each year.